cyverse/gocommands/README.md

 Some of field values, such as `irods_user_password` can be omitted if you don't want to put it in clear text. `Gocommands` will ask you to type the missing field values in runtime.

 ### Using environmental variables
 `Gocommands` can read configuration from environmental variables.
+Environmental variables have the highest priority, so configuration values will be overwritten if environmental variables are set.

 Set environmental variables
 ```bash